thecallum/Expenses/README.md

 * [Installation](#Installation)

 ### About
-This was a simple project for me to work on my front end design skills.
+This was a simple project to work on front-end development skills.

-I am very happy with how it turned out, especially with the custom css animations.
+The app was build with VueJS.
+In the app, you add different incomes and expenses.
+The app makes it easier to manage costs, and displays them in a friendly way.

 ### Installation
 Initialize package manager